mirror/dd-wrt/src/router/frr/doc/user/ospfd.rst

    this can be used to recover it from that state.

 .. clicmd:: maximum-paths (1-64)
+   :daemon: ospfd

    Use this command to control the maximum number of equal cost paths to reach a specific destination.
 The upper limit may differ if you change the value of MULTIPATH_NUM during compilation.
 The default is MULTIPATH_NUM (64).

 .. clicmd:: write-multiplier (1-100)
+   :daemon: ospfd

    Use this command to tune the amount of work done in the packet read and write threads before relinquishing control.
 The parameter is the number of packets to process before returning.
-The defult value of this parameter is 20.
+The default value of this parameter is 20.

 .. clicmd:: socket buffer <send | recv | all> (1-4000000000)